 The category of animals located in the district include domestic pets, companion animals, horses, livestock, and wildlife.

-There are rural properties involved in livestock on a commercial enterprise scale including sheep and cattle graziers, dairies and free range pork producers.
+There are rural properties involved in livestock on a commercial enterprise scale including sheep and cattle graziers, dairies, free range pork producers, and poultry farmers.

 There are also lifestyle properties that have various livestock, and horses for use in racing, harness racing, stock horse events, showjumping and dressage.